The Ranger series has undergone major changes in its second season | The reasons for the easy-to-use characteristics of each model

 Kazushige Sekiya

-Born in Obuse, Nagano Prefecture in 1980.
-He devoted himself to competitive skiing until high school, and after graduating, he was drawn to the freestyle movement and went to study in Colorado, USA, where he entered the world of freeskiing.
-He currently runs "SKINAGANO," a private guide service for inbound tourists based in Kijimadaira Village in Northern Shinshu, while also participating in freeride competitions and taking photographs. https://www.goskinagano.com
+Born in Obuse City, Nagano Prefecture in 1980.
+He dedicated himself to competitive skiing until high school, and after graduation, drawn to the freestyle movement, he studied in Colorado, USA, and entered the world of freeskiing.
+Currently, based in Kijimadaira Village, northern Shinshu, he runs "SKINAGANO," a private guide service targeting inbound tourists, while also participating in and photographing freeride competitions.https://www.goskinagano.com

 Kazushige Sekiya has been using the Ranger for 10 years, even before the model change.
 He uses three types of the new Ranger series: 116 (187cm), 108 (185cm), and 102 (176cm), depending on the situation